“Can I do SEO myself?”

 Well, you’re in luck.

-The key is knowing where to begin.
+The key to getting your website on the first page is Google is knowing where to begin with do it yourself SEO.
 Which one of these sounds the most like you?

 Have you ever heard of long-tail keywords?
 These are keywords that: